-- Assistant Professor of Aesthetic Studies at The University of Texas at Dallas
+- Associate Professor of Aesthetic Studies at The University of Texas at Dallas

 - Expertise in Post-WWII Art, Architecture and Urbanism and Media Theory